Find Minnesota Public Records: Free State Database Searches

 Minnesota District Courts

 District court records can be accessed through the Minnesota Judicial Access Case Records page.
 This page offers the user two systems, that is: the Minnesota Public Access Remote MPA and the Minnesota Court Records Online (MCRO).
-When using MPA, requesters simply choose the location of the county they are looking to locate the record, and select the record to be searched.

 Individuals may also access the public terminals in courts at no cost; an $8 fee is charged to print.